The Great Hearts by David Oliver

-About the Book – A Confused Dark Fantasy
+About the Book – The Great Hearts, A Confused Dark Fantasy

 “Calidan Darkheart is an Imperator.
 The voice of the Emperor in the wild.
 A secretive and dangerous job, hunting down those deemed a threat to the Emperor’s rule…whether monster or man.
 Twisted and bitter, he heads down a dark path to hunt a nightmare from his youth.

 This is his story.

 The first instalment of a new series, David Oliver’s debut novel features mythical beasts, epic sword duels, dark rituals and a friendship for the ages.
 Following in the footsteps of authors such as Mark Lawrence, Joe Abercrombie and Brian McClellan, The Great Hearts melds gritty, vivid action with the soft, warm purr of a gigantic panther.” – Publisher Blurb